Near-University-Tec-de-Tlaxiaco/SistemHuerto/README.md

 <br />
 <br />

-## Buying DapCoffee with near token
+## Buying IceCream with near token
 ### Requirements
 ##### IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version > 10.x